cerner/fhir.cerner.com/content/dstu2/document-reference.md

 _Implementation Notes_

 * The [relatesTo] modifier element is not supported and will be ignored if present.
+* Currently only XHTML formatted documents are supported.
+You can validate your document using any available XHTML validator like the one linked [here].

 <%= definition_table(:document_reference, :create, :dstu2) %>